Mpox Vaccine Well-Tolerated in Adolescents | ID Week 2024

 Article

-Interim results of phase 2 trial indicate that the mpox vaccine MVA-VN has an immune response in adolescents similar to that of adults with no safety signals six months after the last dose.
+Interim results of a phase 2 trial indicate that the mpox vaccine MVA-VN has an immune response in adolescents similar to that of adults with no safety signals six months after the last dose.

 Modified vaccinia Ankara-Bavarian Nordic (MVA-BN), a vaccine to prevent mpox infection, showed immune response in adolescents similar to that of adults with no safety signals six months after the last dose, according to interim results from a U.S. phase 2 trial.
 Results were presented at ID Week 2024, which is being held this week in Los Angeles.